bahamas10/node-dtrace-examples/function-trace/README.md

 The script `simple-nested-functions.js` has 3 nested functions that will get called and fire DTrace probes on entry and return.
 The script `dynamic-nested-functions.js` has a dynamic number of nested functions created (50 by default), and can be traced.

 The DTrace script `func-trace.d` can be invoked to trace both Node.js scripts, showing function entry and return, and timing the latency.
+The other script `flowindent-func-trace.d` can also be used to show how to get the function flow uses DTrace's built in flowindent option.
+The `func-trace.d` script shows how to manually achieve flowindent with a finer grain control over the output.

 Example
 -------